adi-g15/worldLineSim/future.md

 * Snake::grow and move don't modify tail

 *Many entities, the new ones, may unknowingly not call addentity() on the box they are present,
+* Use a consistent display 'API', which allows many options for display to be chosen from